Gierdiaz/Diagier/README.md

 - **Project Progress Reports**: Generation of reports on project progress, visually presenting task status and deadline compliance.

 - **Social Authentication with Laravel Socialite**: Integrate Laravel Socialite to allow users to authenticate using popular social media platforms such as Google, Facebook, Twitter, etc., providing a seamless login experience.

+## Advanced Features to Consider:

+- **Real-Time Notifications**: Implementation of real-time notifications using Laravel Echo and WebSockets for instant updates on new tasks, deadline changes, etc.

+- **Task Scheduling**: Utilization of Laravel Scheduler to schedule recurring tasks, such as sending automatic reminders for approaching deadlines or generating reports.

+- **Email Integration**: Configuration of email sending to notify users about new tasks, project changes, or invitations to join a team.

+- **Commenting and Discussion System**: Addition of a commenting system to tasks and projects to allow discussions and additional updates.

+- **Integration with Third-Party Tools**: Integration with other popular tools used in software development, such as GitHub, GitLab, Trello, or Slack.

+- **Two-Factor Authentication (2FA)**: Strengthening application security by implementing two-factor authentication for users.

+- **Logs and Monitoring**: Configuration of logging and integration with monitoring tools to diagnose issues and optimize application performance.

+- **Data Backup and Restoration**: Implementation of a regular backup system to protect application data against loss or corruption.

 ## Additional Development Tools: